 In the meantime, the small Scout booster rapidly evolved to its first all-up flight test, which was performed on 1 July 1960 from the NASA Wallops Island facility.
 It would continue in use into 1993, performing hundreds of launches in the interim.

 * NASA was also tinkering with various concepts for sending three men to the Moon, using the massive Nova vehicle then under consideration.
 Silverstein had even come up with a name for the program: "Apollo".
 Hugh Dryden announced the name at a NASA-industry conference in late July 1960.
 However, the Apollo program only existed on paper.
 Even the Nova booster was unfunded.
 President Eisenhower was supportive of the Mercury program and was pushing Glennan to raise the priority of Saturn, but sending men to the Moon was another matter.
-Glennan himself was not wildly enthusiastic about manned spaceflight, and was hoping that once the Mercury flights were ended, the "ridiculous competition with the Russians would be over."
+Glennan himself was not wildly enthusiastic about crewed spaceflight, and was hoping that once the Mercury flights were ended, the "ridiculous competition with the Russians would be over."

 He was not being encouraged to think differently by the president.
-In the fall of 1960, Eisenhower asked his science adviser, George Kistiakowsky, to clarify NASA's plans for manned spaceflight and put a pricetag on them.
-Kistiakowsky provided a report in December, which gave the cost for the Mercury program in hundreds of millions of dollars, and the cost of a manned lunar landing in the tens of billions of dollars.
+In the fall of 1960, Eisenhower asked his science adviser, George Kistiakowsky, to clarify NASA's plans for crewed spaceflight and put a pricetag on them.
+Kistiakowsky provided a report in December, which gave the cost for the Mercury program in hundreds of millions of dollars, and the cost of a crewed lunar landing in the tens of billions of dollars.
 Eisenhower was not happy with such wild schemes, suggesting at a meeting with his advisers that he "was not about to hock his jewels for Apollo" -- referring to the old tale about Queen Isabella selling her jewelry to fund Christopher Columbus' expeditions to the New World.
 One of the advisers replied: "This won't satisfy everybody.
 When they finish this, they'll want to go to the planets."

 Everybody laughed, but in fact it was documented truth.
-The NASA Lewis center had already released a report, in January 1960, that provided an overall plan for a manned Mars mission, with an interplanetary spacecraft powered by nuclear engines then under investigation.
+The NASA Lewis center had already released a report, in January 1960, that provided an overall plan for a crewed Mars mission, with an interplanetary spacecraft powered by nuclear engines then under investigation.
 A roughly similar scheme was also being proposed by Ernst Stuhlinger, one of von Braun's Paperclippers, and was even the basis for an installment of Walt Disney's TV show, with striking images of models of Stuhlinger's parasol-shaped Mars spaceships arriving at the Red Planet.

 Possibly it was just as well that Eisenhower and his advisers weren't very aware of these schemes.
 However, NASA wasn't a concern of Eisenhower's for much longer in any case.
 He was a "lame duck" president, due to be replaced in January 1961 by the charismatic ex-senator from Massachusetts, John F. Kennedy JR. "JFK" had won a closely contested election that fall against Eisenhower's vice-president, Richard M. Nixon.